waleedmebane/allsembly-prototype/about_license.md

 The addition can wait until there are pull requests from other potential contributors.

 > Linking Exception.
-As an exception to Section 4 of the LGPL, the copyright holders of this software give you permission to convey a Combined Work under the terms of your choice [the first part of Section 4 without "that... do not restrict modification... and reverse engineering for debugging..."] provided you meet the requirements listed as (a) - (c) under Section 4 and that you convey the Minimum Corrresponding Source [as required by 4 (d)] but without the need to convey the Corresponding Application Code.
+As an exception to Section 4 of the LGPL, the copyright holders of this software give you permission to convey a Combined Work under the terms of your choice [the first part of Section 4 without "that... do not restrict modification... and reverse engineering for debugging..."] provided you meet the requirements listed as (a) - (c) under Section 4 and that you convey the Minimum Corrresponding Source [as in 4 (d0)] but without the need to convey the Corresponding Application Code.
 This exception does not invalidate any other reason why your software might be covered by the LGPL or the GPL; and it does not alter any license term of any work that is part of the Application combined with the Library even if one or more copyright holders of the Library are also incidentally copyright holders of those works.
 You must still adhere to all of the license terms of any other works you link with the Library.

 > It is the intention of the copyright holders that the exception given in Section 1 of the LGPL still apply if it otherwise would have applied by your meeting the terms of Section 4 without the above addtional exception.